Lionel Cruet, Pacific Detail, 2022,photographic print, 48” x 36” / 121.92 x 91.44 cm © Lionel Cruet 2022. Image courtesy of Lionel Cruet Studio

 As far as the eyes can see

 As far as the eyes can see, is a series of experimental photographic prints created from layers of aerial thermal images of the ocean.
-Each print challenges the conceived idea of divided oceans to propose it as a single body of water; threatened by pollution, global warming and ultimately causing climate change.
+The warm tones indicate portions of the ocean where temperatures have been recorded or documented due to the overheating.
+The exhibition challenges the conceived idea of divided oceans and proposes it as a single body of water that is being threatened by pollution, and global warming as a result of climate change.
 This phenomenon has had catastrophic effects such as devastating hurricanes, erosion, and species extinction.
-It is precisely under this new conception that this photographic series arises.
-In the images, a marked difference is imposed on the traditional reference with which the ocean is linked, displacing the blue for shades of bright colors such as red, orange, and yellow.
-These photographs are a clear reference of the current situation of the increase in temperature in the water, a phenomenon increasingly documented by researchers and documented with scientific data.
-The works aim to develop awareness of this issue as something urgent and alarming that transcends geographical and political borders.
+It is precisely under this new conception that this photographic series emerges.

 Aknowdlegements